Hyuto/rangrang-server/README.md

 1. Open the Google Cloud Platform
 2. To grant an IAM role as Editor VM on a project, do the following:
-   a.
-In the Cloud Console, go to the IAM page
+      * In the Cloud Console, go to the IAM page
-   b.
-Go to the IAM page
+      * Go to the IAM page
-   c.
-Click Add
+      * Click Add
-   d.
-Enter an email e.g example@gmail.com,
+      * Enter an email e.g example@gmail.com,
-   e.
-Choose the Roles under the Compute Engine Role and Select 'Compute Engine Admin'
+      * Choose the Roles under the Compute Engine Role and Select 'Compute Engine Admin'
-   f.
-Click Save
+      * Click Save
 3. Go into the Cloud Console
 4. To Provision a New Compute Instance for the Back-End Server, Run the Following Commands
    ```